-The scenario: it’s nearing the end of the quarter, and your sales team is within reach of their number.
-Evaluations are done, sales reps are in closing mode, and all that stands in the way of a killer three months are a few customer references.
-Your sales team is knocking your door down.
+Picture this: it’s nearing the end of the quarter, and your sales team is within reach of their targets.
+Evaluations are done, sales reps are in closing mode, and all that stands in the way of a historic three months are a few customer references.
+Panic time?
+Of course not.

-A reference is not a favor.
+A reference is not merely a favor

-What’s in it for them.
+What’s in it for them

-It helps to know why your client would give a reference in the first place.
+It helps to know why your client would give you a reference in the first place.
 It’s almost always for one of these reasons:

-- They get to expand their network and meet interesting people who can help them.
+- They get to expand their network and meet interesting people who can help them

-Notice the following:
+Notice that the request:

-- The request is framed around “we” and “us,” not “you”
+- Is framed around “we” and “us,” (not “you”)

 - The requestor assumes that the customer will say no, and is clearly asking for a favor